vacer25/Nios_II-VGA-Out/README.md

 * **Game of Life**
 	- Minimal proof of concept implementation for now
 	- Preset 2 glider pattern for testing
+	- Button 0 is used to start the simulation

 	<br>
 	<img src="GOL/Screenshots/GOL_New.gif" alt="GOL" style="width: 500px;"/>